LGBTQ rights in Indonesia

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Indonesia face significant challenges not experienced by non-LGBTQ residents.
-Traditional social norms disapprove of homosexuality and gender transitioning, which impacts public policy.
-Indonesian same-sex couples and households headed by same-sex couples are not eligible for any of the legal protections available to opposite-sex married couples.
-Most parts of Indonesia do not have a sodomy law, and the country does not currently prohibit non-commercial, private and consensual sexual activity between members of the same-sex, yet there is no specific Indonesian law that protects the LGBT community against discrimination and hate crimes.
-In Aceh, homosexuality is illegal under Islamic Sharia law and it is punishable by flogging or imprisonment.
-Indonesia does not recognize same-sex marriage.
+Although same-sex sexual activity is legal in most parts of the country, homosexuality remains disapproved of and stigmatized in Indonesian society.
+Households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.
+Indonesia provides no anti-discrimination protections for LGBTQ people, nor does it prohibit hate crimes based on sexual orientation and gender identity.
+In Aceh, homosexuality is illegal under Sharia law and it is punishable by flogging or imprisonment.